Domestic Abuse and Domestic Violence

 Public Health Annual Report for 2015/16 – Domestic Abuse: Let's make a difference (July 2016)

-and link to the Domestic Abuse short video which provides an insight to the impacts it causes.
+This report outlines the key drivers and issues associated with domestic abuse and how we can all be involved in changing the situation.
+This is a link to the Domestic Abuse short video which provides an insight to the impacts it causes.

 Domestic violence and abuse.
 NICE quality standard [QS116] (February 2016)